openshift-psap/inference_results_v2.0/README.md

 ## Run the MLPerf v2.0 Inference Edge Benchmarks

+Run the MLPerf Inference Edge benchmarks.

 ```bash
 oc apply -f mlperf_inferencev20.yaml
 ```

+View the log as the benchmarks.
 ```bash
 oc logs -f mlinference --namespace test
 ```

-end of log should list outcome of test.
+Once the benchmarks complete, the end of log should list outcome of test.
 Here is an example of what you should see at the end of the log output.
 ```bash
 ======================= Perf harness results: =======================